 Define your KPIs, use a crawler(s) to pull all the data you need, and start sorting.
 As you analyze your content, you’ll be able to spot opportunities and make educated decisions about what to do with each piece of content.

 For each URL on your site, decide whether you will apply one of the following actions: a) Improve, b) Leave as-is, c) Consolidate, or d) Remove.
 I give you the free template to download in this handy swipe file below!

 2. Information Architecture (IA) Review

 Review your IA at least once a year to ensure that users and search engines alike can effectively find their way around your site.
 An IA that’s good for crawlers will be efficient when it comes to click depth, horizontal breadth, internal linking, keyword optimization across levels, and URL structure.
 An IA that’s good for users will take into account things like intuitive navigation and ease of use.

 Get It Done: SEO Audit Checklist Download

 If you are ready to go DIY on your auditing, you can grab up this blog post in a handy list form that you can interact with digitally or print it out and check off the items as you go!

-If you want to go deeper with SEO content strategy & technical maintenance.
-You could download my complete swipe file that includes an e-book about on- and off-page SEO, technical maintenance, and information architecture here:
+If you want to go deeper with SEO content strategy and technical maintenance, download my complete swipe file that includes an e-book about on and off-page SEO, technical maintenance, and information architecture here:

 P.S.
 This blog post is dedicated to my ex-colleagues Shawn Livengood who taught me the intricacies of a damn good SEO Audit, (hopefully, he’s auditing his backlinks and will catch this one).
 And to my one and only editor-in-chief, Amanda Hopkins, who is seriously pun-y and talented.
 Deeply grateful to both of them for sharing their wisdom.